sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 Note:

-- Startups combine open source software components and focus on added value
+- Startups combine OSS components and focus on added value
 - Today, Microsoft is one of the largest OSS corporate contributors in the world
   - Yet, it once was prohibited to use OSS internally
-  - 2016 saw a shift with the new CEO openly embracing OSS culture
+  - 2016 saw a major shift with the new CEO openly embracing OSS culture
+  - Not suddenly altruistic, simply better software economics

 --